Killeen Attorneys Defending against Federal and State Charges

 Our experienced legal team can speak with you about the charges against you and together we’ll start building the best and strongest possible defense for your case.

-How are federal versus state crimes prosecuted?
+How are federal and state crimes prosecuted?

 Years of experience has taught us that state court and federal court are two very different animals – different courthouses, different judges, different rules.
 We have local judges and state district attorneys presiding over county and state criminal cases, while in federal court we have assistant U.S. attorneys.
 Federal court differs in many other ways as well.